hannesm/jackline/README.md

 directory by using the `-f` command line argument.
-Next to the configuration, there is a file containing your `password` (unless you decided to enter it on every start of jackline), a `otr_dsa.sexp` containing your OTR key, a `users.sexp` with buddy list information (OTR fingerprints).
+Next to the configuration, there is a file containing your `password` (unless you decided to enter it on every start of jackline), a `otr_dsa.sexp` containing your OTR key, a `users` directory with a file for each buddy (OTR fingerprints, custom OTR policies, ...).

 ### Using jackline